CEO & Founder

 Read the Atrium Golden Visa editorial policy for authorship, review standards, source use, updates, YMYL oversight, and assistant-first contact handling.

-Portugal Golden Visa guides for Americans start with the right owner page—funds, cost, process, tax, or family.
+Portugal Golden Visa guides for Americans start with the right owner page—funds, cost, process, financial, or family.
 Find the best starting point fast.

 See what changes around liquidity, renewals, citizenship timing, and family decisions after five years in a Portugal plan.